Myopia Control -

 Myopia is a real problem.
 Per studies, in the United States, myopia increased from 25% of the population having it in 1972 to over 40% in 2004.
 And that was over 15 years ago!
 In Asia, it is estimated that over 80% of the population is myopic!

-Additionally, because myopia is caused by the shape of the eye changing, it increases the chance of other major eye problems such as retinal detachments, glaucoma, cataracts and macular degeneration.
+Additionally, because myopia is caused by the shape of the eye changing, it increases the chance of other major eye problems such as retinal detachments, glaucoma, cataracts and other retinal diseases.

 What causes myopia?

 - Heredity, somewhat.
 Even if both parents have myopia, there is still only a 50% chance that child will develop myopia.

 - Near work stress.
 Too much time spent on computers, cell phones, texting and reading.
 (This does not include school work.)